collectioneering/kix/README.md

 ### Plugin Creation

-Plugins should contain one or more tools that implement one of `IArtifactTool`'s sub-interfaces, such as `IArtifactToolList`, `IArtifactToolFind`, or `IArtifactToolDump`.
+Plugins should contain one or more tools that implement one of `IArtifactTool`'s sub-interfaces, such as `IArtifactListTool`, `IArtifactFindTool`, or `IArtifactDumpTool`.
 The base classes `ArtifactTool` (from package [Art.Common](https://www.nuget.org/packages/Art.Common)), `HttpArtifactTool` (from package [Art.Http](https://www.nuget.org/packages/Art.Http)), and `HtmlArtifactTool` (from package [Art.Html](https://www.nuget.org/packages/Art.Html)) are useful starting points.

-It is recommended to create an `IArtifactToolFind` tool as a base type when applicable, and mark it with `CoreAttribute`.
-This lets different derived tools - such as an `IArtifactToolList` that performs queries and another `IArtifactToolList` that lists items based on author - create artifacts keyed by the base type (at least by default for `ArtifactTool` subtypes).
+It is recommended to create an `IArtifactFindTool` tool as a base type when applicable, and mark it with `CoreAttribute`.
+This lets different derived tools - such as an `IArtifactListTool` that performs queries and another `IArtifactListTool` that lists items based on author - create artifacts keyed by the base type (at least by default for `ArtifactTool` subtypes).
 This facilitates unified management, updating, and repairing of artifacts.

 Plugins are recognized by the presence of a `.kix.json` manifest file, which simply tells `kix` what assembly to load.
 For example: